fransiskusalvin/NumpyGroup_JC_DS_12_FinalProject/README.md

 C10004 | 1666.670542 | 0.636364 | 1499 | 1499 | 0 | 205.788017 | 0.083333 | 0.083333 | 0 | 0.083333 | 1 | 1 | 7500 | 0 |  | 0 | 12
 C10005 | 817.714335 | 1 | 16 | 16 | 0 | 0 | 0.083333 | 0.083333 | 0 | 0 | 0 | 1 | 1200 | 678.334763 | 244.791237 | 0 | 12

-- Below is the definition of each features
+Below is the definition of each features:
 - `CUST_ID` - Identification of Credit Card Holder
 - `BALANCE` - Balance amount left in their account to make purchases
 - `BALANCE_FREQUENCY` - How frequently the Balance is updated, score between 0 and 1 (1 = frequently updated, 0 = not frequently updated)